MLOps-essi-upc/TAED2-clothing-reviews/modelcard.md

 ## Evaluation

+The model underwent evaluation during each epoch, following a cross-validation procedure during 10 epochs.

 <!-- This section describes the evaluation protocols and provides the results. -->

 ### Testing Data, Factors & Metrics

 #### Testing Data

+We used as a test dataset (15%) a split of the processed data.

 <!-- This should link to a Data Card if possible. -->